What is X-ray and fluoroscopy imaging?

 What happens after an X-ray or fluoroscopy?

-After your X-ray or Fluoroscopy procedure, the images are reviewed by a trained radiologist.
-They interpret the images to diagnose any abnormalities or conditions.
+After your X-ray or Fluoroscopy procedure, the images are reviewed by a board-certified radiologist.
+They interpret the images to diagnose any abnormalities or conditions and a written report is generated that will go to your doctor.
 Your doctor will then discuss the results with you and recommend any necessary follow-up actions or treatments based on the findings.